hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: October 3, 2025
-**Status**: ✅ **PRODUCTION BAYESIAN MODEL COMPLETE**
+**Status**: ✅ **PRODUCTION MODEL INTEGRATED**

 The project has successfully completed all core components: player archetype generation, lineup supercluster analysis, and Bayesian modeling implementation.
-A production-ready Bayesian model has been deployed using a simplified architecture that achieves perfect convergence.
+A production-ready Bayesian model has been deployed and integrated with a new `SimpleModelEvaluator` that uses the 7-parameter production model.
+The system now includes comprehensive comparison tools for validating model performance.

 ### What's Working ✅

 *   **Complete Tooling Suite**:
     *   **Model Governance Dashboard**: For structured human validation of model coefficients.
+    *   **Model Comparison Dashboard**: For side-by-side validation of original vs production models.
     *   **Player Acquisition Tool**: To find the best 5th player for a 4-player core.
     *   **Interactive Analysis Platform**: A Streamlit UI with 6 analysis modes for deep exploration.
 *   **Robust Data Pipeline**: A reliable and resumable data pipeline is in place.